Skip to Content

 Gainesville Rideshare Accident Attorney

-Supporting Uber & Lyft Accident Victims in Hall County
+Supporting Uber & Lyft Accident Victims in Hall County, GA

 We rely on rideshare app drivers to get us where we need to go safely.
 While many rideshare drivers are careful and attentive behind the wheel, accidents can and do still happen.
 For those injured in Uber and Lyft accidents, the future may be fraught with expensive, ongoing medical treatment, lost wages, and immense pain and suffering.
 What options do you have for recovery?

-In fact, you may be able to bring a claim against the rideshare driver or sue Uber/Lyft directly after an accident.
+In fact, you may be able to bring a claim against the rideshare driver or sue Uber or Lyft directly after an accident.
 These cases are very complex and far more difficult to win than standard car accident claims.
 We strongly encourage you to contact our experienced legal team at Hasty Pope, LLP for help with your case.
-From our Gainesville, GA office, we proudly represent clients throughout Hall County, offering personalized legal services and dedicated advocacy every step of the way.
+From our Gainesville, GA office, our rideshare accident lawyer proudly represents clients throughout Hall County, offering personalized legal services and dedicated advocacy every step of the way.

 Contact our firm online or by phone at (770) 741-1951 today to request a free consultation with one of our Gainesville rideshare accident attorneys.